Chapter Eight

 finished the first volume of the Shiva trilogy by Amish, Shiva as a young

-contemporary dude crisscrossing northern India in nineteen
+contemporary dude crisscrossing northern India

 Take an auto-rik to the Buhari restaurant in Chetpet around eleven-thirty for a lunch with Kiran,